Imagine you’re sitting in a coffee shop in downtown Madrid.

 Spain’s national public service radio had its auspicious beginning in 1937 during the height of the Spanish Civil War.
-It is said that the first transmitter for Radio Nacional de España (RNE) was donated by Nazi Germany and was promptly used for nationalist propaganda.
+It’s said that the first transmitter for Radio Nacional de España (RNE) was donated by Nazi Germany and was promptly used for nationalist propaganda.

-Today, RNE has come a long way and is now composed of 6 channels including one dedicated to classical music, another to youth-oriented programs and still another broadcasted in the Catalan language.
+Today, RNE has come a long way and is now composed of six channels including one dedicated to classical music, another to youth-oriented programs and still another broadcasted in the Catalan language.

 Because it’s publicly funded, RNE airs no commercials during its programming.
 Some of its well-known programs are:

 This one is hosted by Daniel Galindo and covers the performing arts scene.
-For two hours every Saturday we deal with high culture and talk to playwrights, producers and performers about their latest projects.
-Sometimes the whole cast comes in for a conversation which makes for a delightful and an insightful peek into the performing arts.
+For two hours every Saturday from midnight to 2:00 A.M.
+Central European Standard time (GMT+1), we deal with high culture and talk to playwrights, producers and performers about their latest projects.
+Sometimes the whole cast comes in for a conversation which makes for a delightful and insightful peek into the performing arts.
 Take a listen to “La Sala” and add a whiff of class to your Spanish.

-This is a sports-oriented program hosted by Pedro Molina Serrano, the sharp and funny Director of Sports Program for RNE.
-The program is dedicated to Spanish sports and updates listeners on Spanish athletes as they battle against the world.
 Serrano talks about football (soccer) a lot (and I mean a lot!) and gives incisive pre- and post-game analyses.
 He can deconstruct a brilliant, complex play and make you appreciate it on a different level.
-And what do you know, you will also be learning Spanish along the way!
+And what do you know, you’ll also be learning Spanish along the way!

 2. Cadena SER (Spain)

-Cadena SER is Spain’s most listened to radio network with a regular audience of 4.78 million listeners in 2013.
-It is also the oldest radio network, created in 1926.
+Cadena SER is Spain’s most listened to radio network with a regular audience of over four million listeners.
+It’s also the oldest radio network, created in 1926.
 In accordance with its slogan, “Escucha con nosotros la vida” (Listen to life with us), Cadena SER programming covers news, entertainment, sports and culture.
 Some of its mainstays are: